wenma-phd/website_hugo/content/join/_index.md

 If you are interested in our research, please send an inquiry along with your CV to [wen.ma@uvm.edu](mailto:wen.ma@uvm.edu).

 ### Graduate student
-We welcome students from diverse background (physics, biophysics, bioengineering, computer science) to join our group!
+We welcome students from diverse background (physics, biophysics, biochemistry, engineering, computer science) to join our group!

 If you are interested in joining our group, please reach out to [wen.ma@uvm.edu](mailto:wen.ma@uvm.edu)